 In addition to her private medical practice, Dr. McNiel has enjoyed teaching collegiate-level pharmacognosy (the chemistry and pharmacology of drugs derived of natural origin), ethnobotany (the way indigenous cultures utilize plants), and botanical hands-on medicine.
 Dr. McNiel has participated as a volunteer physician for La Clinica Health Center’s migrant camp outreach in the Rogue Valley, and has worked with homeless teens and women in Seattle.
 In tandem with her residency, she volunteered with the Mission of Mercy Health Clinics in Phoenix, Arizona.

-Licensed Naturopathic Doctor Oregon (active); MSCP (Menopause Society Certified Practitioner) (active); LMT license (retired); Naturopathic Doctor Arizona (retired)
+Licensed Naturopathic Doctor Oregon (active); MSCP (Menopause Society Certified Practitioner) (active); Naturopathic Doctor Arizona (retired); LMT(retired)

 Dr. McNiel’s special interest areas include:

-Peri-menopause and menopause concerns, premature menopause and premature ovarian insufficiency • women's health • irritable bowel syndrome and food sensitivities • dermatology and chronic allergic skin issues
+peri-menopause and menopause • general women's health • irritable bowel syndrome and food sensitivities • chronic allergic skin conditions

-In her free time Dr. McNiel enjoys cooking, traveling, paper arts, flower arranging, water sports, and spending time with her husband in the beautiful Rogue Valley and northwest corner of America.
+In her free time Dr. McNiel enjoys cooking, traveling, art, flower arranging, water sports, and spending time with her husband in the beautiful Rogue Valley and northwest corner of America.